clarioncbbii/TECH-ED-SD023-Week-03/README.md

 ## REFLECTION:

-- Required:
+### Required:

-🎯 What requirements did you achieve?
+What requirements did you achieve?
+Based on the above, I conclude that I have met all the requirements for this assignment:

 - the site fetches upgrade data from the API
 - I have widely used functions to keep code organised